Why Debts Discharged in Bankruptcy Are Not Taxable Income

 Timing is everything.
-You must include the amount of the debt stated on Form 1099-C on your tax return if the lender filed it with the IRS before you file for bankruptcy.
+You must include the amount of the debt stated on Form 1099-C on your tax return if the lender filed it with the IRS before you file for bankruptcy to get the most benefits.
 It's not a debt any longer when this happens.
-It's now income—you've borrowed money that you don't have to pay back.
+It's now income—you've borrowed money you don't have to pay back.

 Bankruptcy can only cancel debts that exist at the time you file.
 The debt is gone if you've already received a Form 1099-C. It's been turned into income, and bankruptcy doesn't erase income.